9. CICD Pipeline - GitHub to S3

 Why Use a CICD pipeline?

 A Continuous Integration and Continuous Delivery (CICD) system creates stress-free and consistent deployments.
+When you are dealing with multiple sites, this consistency is key.
 The pros and cons of using CICD vs. manual are:

 Why Use a CICD Pipeline?